 You might be able to tell when the sump pump stops working just from sounds alone.
 Many sump pumps emit a sound when running, even if it’s very mild.
 If it’s raining but you don’t hear the sump pump running, then it may have stopped working.
 Sump pumps also malfunction when they are clogged, which happens the most during the fall and winter due to frozen discharge lines.
 When clogged, the sump pump will either run loudly or make strange stuttering noises.

-It’s a bit frustrating to know that your crawl space was built in a way that makes it easy for water to seep through.
 You might be wondering why crawl spaces weren’t built with the right waterproofing and drainage solutions from the get-go.
-The truth is, it started with misinformation but continued due to cost-cutting and outdated building codes.
+The truth is, it started with misinformation regarding vents being enough ventilation to get the job done but continued due to cost-cutting and outdated building codes.
+We now know vents actually cause more harm than good and a more traditional waterproofing method is required to keep your crawl space dry and healthy.

-Because of their humid climate, most cities in Missouri get a lot of rain and flooding.
+Because of their humid climate, most cities in the area get a lot of rain and flooding.
 Thunderstorms and sustained rains make it difficult for foundations to stay dry, which is why a good drainage system is crucial.

 Crawl Space Sump Pump